Home Our Impact ESG Healthy Society Community Cigna Foundation Improving Veteran Mental Health

 Our Commitment

 The Cigna Group Foundation is committing $9 million over three years to address the mental health of military veterans and the significant impact that social determinants of health have on the mental health of veterans.
-Specifically, in the first year of this commitment, we will focus on improving housing stability among veterans.
+Specifically, we will focus on improving housing stability among veterans.

 Our Why